manali-teke/My-Fitness-Tracker/Proj3/README.md

 If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software? |	Yes |
 Do you provide a comprehensive guide to all your software’s commands, functions and options? |	Yes | Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages? |	Yes |
+If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation? |	NA |
+Do you store your documentation under revision control with your source code? |	Yes | Does your software describe how a user can get help with using your software? |	Yes |